umwics/WICS-website-vue/README.md

 - `Appointed`: for everyone that has Assistant positions and the Website Committee Coordinator
 - `Contributor`: for everyone else in the website team

-### Events, Outreach, Lounge, Contact Us
+### Home, Events, Outreach, Lounge, Contact Us
-When you want to modify or add new information on events, outreach, lounge, and/or contact us, go to their corresponding folder in `src/assets/data/`
+When you want to modify or add new information on home, events, outreach, lounge, and/or contact us, go to their corresponding folder in `src/assets/data/`